-It is sad to me that Sib Hashian, formerly of Boston, passed away one month ago today.
+It is sad to me that Sib Hashian, formerly of Boston, passed away.
 Boston has been so important to me in my life, especially the first two albums that he played on.
 Boston, “Boston” was the first Rock/Metal album that I purchased with my own money.
 I had an old Montgomery Wards stereo system that was a hand-me-down from my parents.
 Prior to Boston, it only played Leif Garrett, Shawn Cassidy, and the score from Star Wars.
-I played “Boston” it until it skipped.
-As each new audio version came out, I repurchased those first two releases.
-Cassette, cd…digital.
-Through Boston I found the love of my life…Music.
+I played Boston’s “Boston” until it skipped…until the grooves were so deep that you could feel them with your fingers.
+As each new audio version came out, I repurchased each release on its new format.
+It was through Boston that I found the love of my life…Music.

 Here is where Boston, in essence, saved my life.

-Fast forward about two weeks into my returning home.
-It was the day before Boston played the Moda Center.
-Jerimia and Susanna lovingly called me and asked me to attend the show with Jer and write a review for my old love MIRP.
+Fast forward two weeks into returning to the United States.
+It was the day before Boston played the Moda Center in Portland, Oregon.
+Jerimia and Susanna lovingly called me and asked me to attend the show with Jerimia and write a review for MIRP.

-Jer met me and we walked together to the venue.
+Jerimia met in town and we walked together to the venue.
 Not the main part, but the office where you get your media credentials.
 I was afraid, but tried not to show it.
-Soon Jer and I were separated (he was escorted downstairs to take pictures, and I was to go into the Moda center by myself with everyone else who had a ticket and claim my seat).
+Soon, Jerimia and I were separated (he was escorted downstairs to take pictures, and I was to go into the Moda center by myself with everyone else who had a ticket and claim my seat).

-And then it happened.
-I remember the exact moment that I knew I was going to be OK; The exact moment that I realized I wasn’t broken after all, I just had a little tear… A little ding in my armor.
-It was when I walked into the Moda center by myself and was swallowed by the sea of people just like me who love music.
+I remember the exact moment that I knew I was going to be OK; The exact moment I realized I wasn’t broken after all, I just had a little rip… a little ding in my armor.
+It was when I walked into the Moda center by myself and was swallowed up by the sea of people, people just like me who love music.
 Men and women.
 It was smelling the scent of rock fans when they gather.
 It was hearing their collective chatter.
-It was through the ceremony of having my physical ticket scanned, being searched, finding my assigned seat…and the anticipation of seeing Boston for the first time…all by myself.
-It was exhilarating and empowering.
+It was through the ceremony of having my physical ticket scanned, being searched, finding my assigned seat, and the anticipation of seeing Boston for the first time…all by myself; it was exhilarating and empowering.